livz/livz.github.io/_tips/Monitor-filesystem-changes.md

 Let's say we want to know what files get modified when we perform a particular operation, like changing the screen saver, or customising the desktop background.
 Or, for the security-minded, we want to check what files/folders are created when we run an unknown application.

 [fswatch](https://emcrisostomo.github.io/fswatch/) is a small program that uses the Mac OS X FSEvents API to monitor a directory.
 When an event about any change to that directory is received, it will print the name of the affected file.
-We can easily pipe that to a shell command, or execute a script for exery notification.
+We can easily pipe that to a shell command, or execute a script for every notification.

 ## Installation
 ```bash